irishakarpova/config-nested-tab-bar/README.md

 </Tabs>
 ```

-For support multi level tab bar i found useful to use React.createContext API that provides access to current context value above the tree for consumers components and accepts values from The Provider component.
+To support the multi-level tab bar I found it useful to use React.createContext API that provides access to current context value above the tree for consumers components and accepts values from The Provider component.

 ```
 export const AppBarStore = React.createContext({